Frequently Asked Questions

 This should be regarded as the absolute minimum and larger calibre rifles should be used if possible.
 The 9.3 calibre rounds are very popular on the continent and are well proven for wild boar.
 It could be argued that .375 and larger calibres should also be allowed for wild boar.

-12 bore or larger shotguns using only a single projectile (rifled slug) can also be suitable for wild boar in certain conditions.
+Twelve bore or larger shotguns using only a single projectile (rifled slug) can also be suitable for wild boar in certain conditions.

-No. If left well alone.
+No, if left well alone.
 The boar will most likely move away from the guns and beaters before the drive starts.
-They are only likely to attack if cornered or threatened
+They are only likely to attack if cornered or threatened.